| Work | Leisure | Pictures | Software | Links | NineByNine.net |

 My interests include metadata and knowledge based applications using RDF and other Semantic Web technologies, application messaging and asyncronously coupled network systems (e.g. APEX; see also my presentation given at ISOC 2001 - PPT, PDF), real time systems and functional programming (particularly using Haskell).

-I am married to Mandy and have two children, Ronan and Rhiannon.
+I am married and have two children.
 We live near Abingdon, Oxfordshire, England, close to the River Thames.

 My other hobby is radio controlled model flying.
 Standing on top of a hill, with scenic views over open countryside, and flying a glider using nothing more than the natural lift created by wind blowing on to the hill is a pretty good antidote to being sat in front of a computer screen all day.